mojofunk/alta-doc/LIBMOJO-TODO.md

 Logging library requirements:

 - A compose template that only uses stack allocated memory
 - log messages are composed using memory from the stack and then copied to a string from a pool allocator before being pushed to a lockfree logging queue.
 - Don't expose any macros publicly, just the facilities to build them
 - Macro for logging execution time of a particular block..M_LOG_TIME_BLOCK(DOMAIN, MSG) or just have it as part of `M_LOG` macro and be able to enable with define?
 - M_LOG_TIMER(DOMAIN, NAME), M_LOG_TIME_START(TIMER)/M_LOG_TIME_STOP(TIMER)
 - Rename DebugRegistry mojo::LogDomainRegistry
-- Change MOJO_DEBUG_DOMAIN to `M_LOG_DECLARE_DOMAIN` that takes a logging
+- Change MOJO_DEBUG_DOMAIN to `M_LOG_DECLARE_LOGGER` that defines a logger
-  domain name and defines a specific macro for that domain like MOJO_LOG_MMCSS("etc etc") instead of M_LOG (MMCSS, "etc etc")? nah
+  with a name and defines a specific macro for that domain like M_LOG_DECLARE_LOGGER(MMCSS) then using the logger via M_LOG_MMCSS("message")
 - Rename MOJO_DEBUG to M_LOG
 - add mojo/core/logging/log_domains.hpp to expose log domains
 - rename MOJO_DEBUG_MSG to M_DEBUG_LOG